Climate change and crime: Temperature changes

-Resource scarcity and crime
+Resource scarcity

+Climate change is said to increase strain by exposing individuals to a range of stressors conducive to crime.
+These stressors include extreme weather events, food and freshwater shortages, habitat changes, and forced migration.
+Robert Agnew’s model suggests that climate change will likely become a significant driver of crime due to its layered effects on society like unpredictability, reduced social control, weakened social support, and increased opportunities for crime.

 One study investigated the effects of rainfall fluctuations on dowry-related deaths in India.
-The researchers concluded that a one standard deviation decrease in annual rainfall from the local mean is associated with a 7.8% increase in reported dowry deaths.
-Wet shocks, or periods of excessive rainfall, reportedly have no significant impact on dowry deaths.
-Additionally, the study found a deficit in rainfall is associated with a 32% increase in domestic violence incidents.
-They state in their report that this may indicate a possible connection between economic stress due to poor agricultural yields during droughts and higher crime rates, particularly domestic abuse and dowry-related violence.
-While dry periods are correlated with increased domestic violence and kidnapping/abduction cases in the study, they do not significantly affect burglary and robbery rates.
+Studies concluded that a one standard deviation decrease in annual rainfall from the local mean is associated with a 7.8% increase in reported dowry deaths.
+Wet shocks, periods of excessive rainfall, reportedly have no significant impact on dowry deaths.
+The study also found a deficit in rainfall is associated with a 32% increase in domestic violence incidents.
+This may indicate a possible connection between economic stress due to poor agricultural yields during droughts and higher crime rates, particularly domestic abuse and dowry-related violence.
+Dry periods correlate with domestic violence and kidnapping/abduction cases in the study, but they do not affect burglary and robbery rates according to the study in a significant way.

-Climate change is said to increase strain by exposing individuals to a range of stressors or stressful conditions conducive to crime.
-These strains include extreme weather events, food and freshwater shortages, habitat changes, and forced migration.
-These conditions can lead to negative emotions such as anger, frustration, and fear, creating pressure for corrective action, with crime being one possible response.
-Robert Agnew’s theoretical model suggests that climate change will likely become a significant driver of crime due to its multifaceted effects on society, including increased strain, reduced social control, weakened social support, and increased opportunities for crime.

-Another perspective on resource scarcity and crime involves the potential of climate change litigation to mitigate conflicts and atrocity crimes.
-A law study done by Yvonne Breitwieser-Faria at The University of Queensland stated that successful litigation can address environmental and economic stresses that exacerbate these issues.
-It concluded that such litigation may help alleviate the conditions that lead to increased crime rates by advancing climate policies and reducing environmental degradation.
+A different perspective on resource scarcity and crime at a larger scale looks at climate change litigation to avoid conflicts and larger atrocities.
+Yvonne Breitwieser-Faria's claims that successful litigation can address environmental and economic stresses.
+Similarly employing sanctions for criminal activities contributing to climate change as well as increasing accountability for environmental wrongdoing could help.

 Environmental crimes

-Environmental crimes, such as illegal waste dumping, deforestation, and unauthorized emissions of pollutants, contribute to climate change by accelerating global warming.
-This environmental degradation can indirectly lead to an increase in violent crime rates.
-Nicolette Pellegrino, an environmental law professor, suggests that rising temperatures and natural disasters— consequences of climate change—are associated with a higher incidence of violent crimes.
-She states that this connection could be due to several factors.
-Natural disasters can lead to increased social disruption, economic instability, and resource scarcity, all of which may contribute to heightened stress and conflict within communities, potentially leading to a rise in violent crime.
-The resulting environmental degradation might push vulnerable communities toward poverty and instability, potentially contributing to conditions that foster violent crime.
+Environmental crimes like illegal waste dumping, deforestation, and emissions accelerate climate change.
+Research points to rising temperatures and natural disasters as being associated with a higher occurrence of violent crimes.
+This association could be due to several factors: natural disasters leading to increased social disruption, economic instability, and resource scarcity.
+The environmental degradation left in the wake could push vulnerable communities into poverty, instability, contribute to conditions that foster violent crime.